schmitty890/liri-node-app/README.md

 # liri-node-app

-Liri is a node application that returns tweets, song and movie data.
+Liri is a terminal node application that returns tweets, song and movie data.

 ### Commands